Announcing the Collective's 2019 Spring Opera Project

 One Hundred and Twenty Years of English Musical Drama

-The Fall project will begin on Tuesday, September 18, 2018, culminating in a concert presentation on Tuesday, December 11, 2018.
-We will resume for the Spring Opera project (TBA, but probably something English) on Tuesday, January 15, 2019, with performances on May 13 & 14.
-Of course, this being a BEMF year, the opera project will go to the Boston Early Music Festival as a fringe event on Thursday, June 13.
+Our spring project will begin Tuesday, January 22, 2019, culminating with performances on May 13 & 14.
+This being a BEMF year, the opera project will go to the Boston Early Music Festival as a fringe event with a performance at noon on Thursday, June 13.

 The Collective meets on Tuesday evenings from 6:30 to 9:00 PM at St. Luke's Lutheran Church, 308 West 46th Street (between 8th and 9th Avenues), 2nd Floor Lounge (buzz "18" on the intercom).